mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/behavior/index.md

     No, it is not possible.
 Have a look at [this ticket](https://youtrack.jetbrains.com/issue/MPS-27720).

-!!! question  "Can I use variable arguments (varArgs) in Behaviour methods?"
+!!! question  "Can I use variable arguments (varArgs) in behaviour methods?"

     No, it is not possible.
 Have a look at [this ticket](https://youtrack.jetbrains.com/issue/MPS-31056).

-!!! question  "Can I enter a throws clause in Behaviour methods?"
+!!! question  "Can I enter a throws clause in behaviour methods?"

     No, it is not possible.
 Have a look at [this ticket](https://youtrack.jetbrains.com/issue/MPS-22306).